 Here is an Easter Anthem for soprano solo: In many cases his sheet music can be downloaded free.

 After various jobs as an organist, he moved to and settled in Penge, at that time in Kent, where he became organist and choir-master of St John the Evangelist Church.
 He was twenty-one when he took up his duties in Penge, a many-talented individual who had much to offer.
+In the 1901 census he was 48 years old.
 He ended his days in Avington Grove at the turn of the century and died on 3rd June, 1904.